andystumph/kubernetes-azure/README.md

 ## 📝 License

-This project is provided as-is for educational and production use.
+This project is provided as-is for educational purposes only.
+It is not intended for production use.

 ## 🆘 Support